 In 2010 the first ever ABSURDIST FILM FESTIVAL took place in the city of Boise, Idaho, and featured works by Collapse Productions, Ryan Trecartin, Shaye Saint John, Nick Zedd, Randy Prozac, Eli Elliott and others.

 In the fall of 2014 the second Absurdist film festival will take place again in Boise, Idaho, and may consider showing in other venues.
-Contact here if interested.
+Contact below if interested.

 Ferguson Ulrich is an alternative cinema (experimental, avant garde, underground, etc.) documentarian, curator, and writer who now places emphasis on current cinematic creators as opposed to the rehashing of retrospective material, which has been the trend for the last several years in the alt cinema world.

-Contact: Ferguson (at symbol) parismail (dot com) if you know of absurdist related work to be mentioned/featured here.
+Contact: Ferguson (at symbol) parismail (dot com) or fill out the contact form below if you know of absurdist related work to be mentioned/featured here.

 absurdism (əb-sûr’dĭz-əm, -zûr’-)